soerface/dvc.org/content/docs/command-reference/plots/diff.md

 ## Options

-- `--targets <path>` - specific metric files to visualize.
+- `--targets <path>` - specific metrics files to visualize.
 When specifying arguments for `--targets` before `revisions`, you should use `--` after this option's arguments, e.g.: